flowx-ai/docs-flowx/docs/platform-setup-guides/platform-setup-guides.md

 * `SPRING_DATASOURCE_USERNAME` - environment variable used to set the username for the database connection, this can be used to connect to a database instance

 * `SPRING_DATASOURCE_PASSWORD` - environment variable used to store the password for the database connection, this can be used to secure access to the database and ensure that only authorized users have access to the data

+* `SPRING_DATASOURCE_DRIVERCLASSNAME` (❗️only for Oracle DBs) - environment variable used to set the class name of the JDBC driver that the Spring DataSource will use to connect to the database

+* `SPRING_JPA_PROPERTIES_HIBERNATE_DEFAULTSCHEMA` (❗️only for Oracle DBs) - environment variable used to overwrite the name of the database schema

+* `SPRING_DATA_MONGODB_URI` (❗️only for MongoDB) - environment variable used to provide the connection string for a MongoDB database that is used with, this connection string provides the host, port, database name, user credentials, and other configuration details for the MongoDB server

 :::caution
 You will need to make sure that the user, password, connection link and db name are configured correctly, otherwise, you will receive errors at start time.